 To keep black trim in good condition, it must be treated with a protectant approximately 6-8 times a year.
 There are different treatments for different materials.

 On smooth black plastic, you can use any vinyl and rubber dressing.
-For best long-term results, choose a vinyl and rubber dressing that contains ultraviolet (UV) protection to prevent sun fading, such as 303 Aerospace Protectant.
+For best long-term results, choose a vinyl and rubber dressing that contains ultraviolet (UV) protection to prevent sun fading, such as the highly recommend Aerospace Protectant by 303.
 On textured black plastic, use a vinyl and rubber dressing.
 A gel product, like Meguiar’s Endurance Gel, offers longer protection and a rich, glossy look.

 If your textured black plastic is heavily weathered or faded, you can bring it back to life with a product like Forever Black, which is a dye system for black plastic and rubber trim.
 It’s advertised as a permanent solution, but in my experience it will only last a couple of years if the vehicle remains in the sun.
 Forever Black isn’t a replacement for vinyl and rubber dressing.
 After it cures, you still need to keep the trim protected and looking good with vinyl and rubber dressing.